Washi tape DIY projects are fun and easy to make, so we've rounded up 100 creative uses for this tape for your own crafts!

 4. Washi Tape Bookmarks

 Save your books from folded pages by using a bookmark the next time you finish reading.
 Start by cutting one of the corners of an envelope and wrapping your washi tape around it.
-Don’t forget to leave room for the open flap.

 5. DIY Food Picks

 Make your own food toppers by sticking a piece of washi tape on a toothpick.
 You can even cut out a little triangle at the end to make it look like a flag.